solo-io/bumblebee/TUTORIAL.md

 ## Write Some Code

-Fill in the event struct:
+Fill in the event struct, and add fields to log the destination address and process id that attempts to make a connection:
 ```C
 struct event_t {
 	ipv4_addr daddr;